enigmatry/entry-angular-building-blocks/libs/scss-foundation/docs/modules/visibility.md

 ```
 @include visibility.show-on-mobile($mobile-state: block);
 ```
-Argument is optional and default to block.
-Sets following property:
+The argument is optional and defaults to block.
+Sets the following property:
 ```
 	display: $mobile-state;
 ```

-- Show on tablet.
+- Show on the tablet.
 Method for controlling the visibility of the element on tablet devices.

 ```
 @include visibility.show-on-tablet($tablet-state: block);
 ```
-Argument is optional and default to block.
-Sets following property:
+The argument is optional and defaults to block.
+Sets the following property:
 ```
 	display: $tablet-state;
 ```